Perseverance (rover): Design

 The Perseverance design evolved from its predecessor, the Curiosity rover.
 The two rovers share a similar body plan, landing system, cruise stage, and power system, but the design was improved in several ways for Perseverance.
-Engineers designed the rover wheels to be more robust than Curiosity's wheels, which have sustained some damage.
+Engineers designed the rover wheels to be more robust than Curiosity's wheels, which had sustained some damage.
 Perseverance has thicker, more durable aluminum wheels, with reduced width and a greater diameter, 52.5 cm, than Curiosity's 50 cm wheels.
 The aluminum wheels are covered with cleats for traction and curved titanium spokes for springy support.
 The heat shield for the rover was made out of phenolic-impregnated carbon ablator (PICA), to allow it to withstand up to 2400 F of heat.
 Like Curiosity, the rover includes a robotic arm, although Perseverance's arm is longer and stronger, measuring 2.1 m.
 The arm hosts an elaborate rock-coring and sampling mechanism to store geologic samples from the Martian surface in sterile caching tubes.
 There is also a secondary arm hidden below the rover that helps store the chalk-sized samples.
 This arm is known as the Sample Handling Assembly (SHA), and is responsible for moving the soil samples to various stations within the Adaptive Caching Assembly (ACA) on the underside of the rover.
 These stations include volume assessment (measuring the length of sample), imaging, seal dispensing, and hermetic seal station, among others.
 Owing to the small space in which the SHA must operate, as well as load requirements during sealing activities, the Sample Caching System "is the most complicated, most sophisticated mechanism that we have ever built, tested and readied for spaceflight."